 - International research experience with potential for long-term impacts

-- Mentoring from local experts in various fields
+- Mentoring from Zambian experts in various fields

 - Experience African culture from the Zambian perspective